[View of Stanley Park and Grouse Mountain from Dunbar, Photo by Bob Summerwill]

 - Over two decades of varied professional software engineering and problem-solving experience.
 See the Projects section of my LinkedIn profile for a full accounting.

-- Optimistic, enthusiastic, friendly, social, chatty demeanour.
-Good interpersonal skills.
+- Optimistic, enthusiastic, friendly, social, chatty demeanour (usually!) and good interpersonal skills.

 - A completely open book.
 Not afraid to ask hard questions and to point out “elephants in the room”.

 - I am a Prospector (ENTP on the Myers-Brigg Type Indicator)